-The effect lingered for some time on the minds of the traders; it was with the approval of all present that I helped to draw up a petition to the United States, praying for a law against the liquor trade in the Gilberts; and it was at this request that I added, under my own name, a brief testimony of what had passed; - useless pains; since the whole reposes, probably unread and possibly unopened, in a pigeon-hole at Washington.
+The effect lingered for some time on the minds of the traders; it was with the approval of all present that I helped to draw up a petition to the United States, praying for a law against the liquor trade in the Gilberts; and it was at this request that I added, under my own name, a brief testimony of what had passed; - useless pains, since the whole repose, probably unread and possibly unopened, in a pigeon-hole at Washington.

+useless pains, since the whole repose, probably unread and possibly unopened, in a pigeon-hole at Washington.
 Sunday, July 28. - This day we had the afterpiece of the debauch.
 The king and queen, in European clothes, and followed by armed guards, attended church for the first time, and sat perched aloft in a precarious dignity under the barrel-hoops.

-Before sermon his majesty clambered from the dais, stood lopsidedly upon the gravel floor, and in a few words abjured drinking.
+lopsidedly upon the gravel floor, and in a few words abjured drinking.
 The queen followed suit with a yet briefer allocution.
 All the men in church were next addressed in turn; each held up his right hand, and the affair was over - throne and church were reconciled.